dkarv/ha-lg-ess/README.md

 Built with the Python library https://github.com/gluap/pyess (thanks!).

 # Installation
-Add _dkarv/ha-lg-ess_ as custom repository in HACS (in the three dots menu).
+Add _dkarv/ha-lg-ess_ as custom repository in HACS (click the three dots on the top right).

 Then search for the integration or use the button below to install it: